 2. Male or female patient, age >= 18 years;

 3. Histologically confirmed diagnosis of locally advanced, unresectable or metastatic

-cutaneous melanoma AJCC Stage IIIB, IIIC or IV;
+cutaneous melanoma or unknown primary melanoma AJCC Stage IIIB, IIIC or IV;

 4. Presence of BRAF V600E and/or V600K mutation in tumor tissue prior to enrollment, as